albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

    }
    ```

    We are using Micrometer as a facade and will publish our metrics through Micrometer.
-We need to use the Micrometer/Prometheus dependncay and not the [Prometheus dependencies](https://mvnrepository.com/artifact/io.prometheus).
+We need to use the Micrometer/Prometheus dependency and not the [Prometheus dependencies](https://mvnrepository.com/artifact/io.prometheus).

    There is no point in running the tests after this step as we have not yet exposed the Prometheus endpoint.
+The integration tests will still fail.

 1. Expose the Prometheus endpoint